Wisc-HCI/Figaro/README.md

 ### For Full Replication

-To fully replicate Figaro with the tabletop, we recommend the following additional components:
+To fully replicate Figaro with the tabletop, we recommend the following additional hardware components:

 - A Kinect V1 camera
 - Two figurines constructed using the guidelines below (see "Figurine Construction")